plum-umd/symphony-lang/writeup/spdz.md

 In the online phase, shares contain both shares of a plain value and shares of the MAC key used to sign Beaver triples.
 Shares can be added efficiently and locally (as usual).
-Parties multiple shares by opening a Beaver triple and using it to evaluate the desired multiplication as a sequence of linear operations (an old, but still amazing, idea that dates back to the original paper by Beaver).
+Parties multiply shares by opening a Beaver triple and using it to evaluate the desired multiplication as a sequence of linear operations (an old, but still amazing, idea that dates back to the original paper by Beaver).

+# The problem #

 The main challenges from the perspective of PSL design are to
 determine: